 You won’t want to miss the Shakespeare Festival in the historic open-air surrounds of Norwich Cathedral Cloisters.
 The UK’s premier all-male theatre company The Lord Chamberlain’s Men returns to perform Macbeth on the 9th and 10th July, with tickets £20 for adults and £18 for concessions.
 And they’re on sale now!
 Don’t forget to bring a picnic supper to complete the evening.

 Returning for a second year of outdoor live performances and creative activities is Norwich Theatre’s Interlude in the CLOSE.
 Taking place in Norwich Cathedral Close in a big-top circus tent from 14 July to 30 August, the programme will feature multi-artform performances and creative experiences for all ages.
+(Entrance is opposite The Great Hospital, parking recommended at The Adam & Eve pub).
 Book tickets for the classic favourites such as the The Wind in the Willows, A Midsummer Night’s Dream and The Importance of Being Earnest, or schedule some time for a chuckle with sets from famous comedians including Rhod Gilbert, Russell Kane and Henning Wehn.
 There’s even circus performances from Norwich’s own Lost in Translation Circus.
 See what’s on here.